ianozsvald/featherweight_web_api/README.md

 Goals:
 * Make it easy to experiment with R&D code by serving it as a web-based API
-* Specification-less function registration
+* Trivial function registration
-* Provision of useful error messages at run-time to diagnose issues
+* Generation of useful error messages at run-time to help diagnose issues
-* Automatic conversion of text arguments to floats by default (can be disabled during registration)
+* Automatic conversion of text arguments to floats by default (can be disabled in `register`)

 Example: